 Click the desired element on the page that the user needs to select.

-After element selection, under the CONFIGURATIONS tab, scroll down to the Step Completion Rules section and select the Manual option.
+After element selection, under the Configurations tab, scroll down to the Step Completion Rules section and choose the Manual option.

 Select On click of selected element as the step completion rule.